niknek/Draw/ReadME.md

-## **Gradle**
+### **Gradle**

--If you install the Android SDK without Android Studio you have to install Gradle seperatly.
+If you install the Android SDK without Android Studio you have to install Gradle seperatly.
  Download Gradle from the offical [Gradle website](https://gradle.org/)

-### If you have done all the installations you have to set enviroment variables for SDK
+## If you have done all the installations you have to set enviroment variables for SDK

 |                     Set up with Command Line                       |
 | ------------------------------------------------------------------ |